"There are no beautiful surfaces without a terrible depth."

 Her dark, dark shadow-friend.

 "Did you ever tell anyone?"
-He asked, meeting her eyes through the huskiness of the closet.
+He asked.

 "Not even your parents?"